scharfmn/desnos/README.md

 ![combine](https://storage.googleapis.com/mns/test-combine.png)

 [This demo](https://desnos.herokuapp.com/demo/qa/combine) shows the last step of an event: the text unspooling in real-time combination.
-It uses pre-loaded text to generate a "QA" event, explained further below.
+It uses pre-loaded text to generate a "QA" event, [explained a bit more below](#language-event-2).

 The `show` endpoint [shows all of the text that has been contributed](https://desnos.herokuapp.com/demo/qa/combine) to an event.
 It does not identify contributors.